armannds/Codility/README.md

 Codility
 ========

-My solutions to the lesson task from Codility
+My solutions to the lesson tasks from Codility